ouspg/CryptoCourse/Week4Exercises/README.md

 Once he is satisfied on his work from the login part, he asks his friend, Alice who is much more experienced on this matter, to check on his work.
 He is going to open-source his work.

 You can find the source code from the [app](app) directory.
+We are only interested in about the backend code in practice (Python files).

 Alice quickly notices that there are few implementation problems on the code.
 One is, that *security assumption of `sha256` hashes as secure signature on authentication on this case is wrong,* even thought it is one of the most used hashing algorithms.
 Hash algorithms in *Merkle–Damgård* family are vulnerable on [length extension attack.](https://en.wikipedia.org/wiki/Length_extension_attack) One could add more data on top of existing data, and calculate new valid hash, as long as the content length and old hash of the existing data is known, regardless if the old content data is unknown.
 The implementation fails here, when random prefix data is simply included with the actual data, before calculating the hash.
+See [security.py](app/security.py)

 However, it could be secure, when implemented correctly.
 See reference for [HMAC](https://docs.python-requests.org/en/master/user/advanced/#session-objects):